isw-kudos/kudos-docs/docs/boards/howto/attaching-files.md

 ![](/assets/boards/attaching2.png)

-Locate the file(s) you wish to attach and click open, Kudos Boards will examine the selected files and prompt you where to upload them as below. choose `Upload to Kudos Boards` and click `Upload`.
+Locate the file(s) you wish to attach and click open, Huddo Boards will examine the selected files and prompt you where to upload them as below. choose `Upload to Huddo Boards` and click `Upload`.

 ![](/assets/boards/attaching3.png)